 1. The ball must be placed in the corner area nearest to where the ball crossed the goal line

 This can be seen as a disadvantage to some teams if they have a corner kick specialist who is better with one foot rather than the other.
-Most teams plan for this happening though and will have decided before the game who will take the corner kick.
+Most teams plan for this happening, though, and will have decided who will take the corner kick before the game.
 Often it can be a different player depending on the side of the field the corner needs to be taken from.

 2. The ball must be stationary when it’s kicked, and it has to be taken by someone from the attacking team